pipermerriam/django-inmemorystorage/README.rst

     INMEMORYSTORAGE_PERSIST = True

-.. attention

 The persistance when using ``INMEMORYSTORAGE_PERSIST`` is still limited to the lifetime of the python process since all storage is done in-memory and will be lost when the python process is closed.

 ===========
 Differences